mikarinneoracle/dockernode-app/rolling-update-wercker.md

 The YML pipeline names are identical to pipeline names.

-### Creating Wercker global enviroment values for the Workflow
+### Creating Wercker application environment values for the Workflow

 Create the following application environment values for the Wercker workflow: